 The scientific name, Turbatrix aceti, established by B.G.
 Peters in 1927, could hardly be improved!
 It means "she who roils the vinegar."
 You can judge how good your own culture is by holding the bottle to the sunlight.
 Indeed, a good roiling culture of Turbatrix shimmers in sunlight, even to the naked eye.
 It's hard to imagine that no one had actually observed them until Pierre Borel found them, and reported his finding in 1656, in a preface heading his enthusiastic description of the recently invented microscope: clear glass vessels weren't to be found in many European households much earlier than the mid-seventeenth century, and if your vinegar were kept in a stoneware crock, you probably wouldn't detect them either.
-The organism was noticed by Linnaeus and officially described by Otto Müller (1783) as Anguillula, the "little eel".
+The organism was noticed by Linnaeus and officially described by the Danish naturalist Otto Müller (1783) as Anguillula, the "little eel".

 Full-strength cider vinegar has a pH approximately 2.8-3.0.
 Depending on the natural buffering of your water— you need to maintain a pretty bracing acidity to keep the wrong kind of bacteria from getting into the act— you can dilute the cider vinegar up to 50%.
 If your tapwater is highly buffered, though, you'll do better by diluting the vinegar with a mix of your water and bottled distilled water from the supermarket.